 The management practices that are common in dairy and poultry farming are:

-Shelter: Proper housing facilities having hygienic conditions are given to the dairy and poultry animals.
+Shelter: Proper housing facilities having hygienic conditions are provided for the dairy and poultry animals.

 Feeding: Proper and nutritious feed is provided to dairy animals and poultry birds to get a good yield of products.